-ID Short Name Priority PBS Description Verification Method FR- 2149 Motion Control Essential 3.2 LGS Controls shall provide a motion control function for all opto-mechanical devices in the LGS facility requiring remote computer control.
+ID FR- 2149 Short Name Motion Control Description LGS Controls shall provide a motion control function for all opto- mechanical devices in the LGS facility requiring remote computer control.
 The control function shall include basic device control (initialize, standby, start, stop, etc.), configuration control, position control, tracking control for those devices that require it, and support coordinated moves of multiple devices.
-As of this writing, the opto- mechanical devices requiring motion control are as follows (number of degrees of freedom shown in parentheses): Laser Shutter (1 DOF) Polarization waveplates (3 DOF) BTO bottom mirrors (4 DOF) BTO top mirrors (4 DOF) BTO top mirrors (4 DOF) Shutter (1 DOF) Point and shoot beam splitter (2 DOF) Star imager pickoff (1 DOF) Point and shoot steering (6 DOF) Asterism rotator (1 DOF) Asterism tip/tilt (2 DOF) Fast shutter (1 DOF) Beam expander focus (1 DOF) LTO cover (1 DOF) LTO polarization sensor (1 DOF) LTO focus lens (1 DOF) As more information is known about the motion control needs for these devices and subassemblies, individual requirements will be added to address them.
-Test

-ID Short Name Priority PBS Description Verification Method FR- 2150 Motion control coordination Essential 3.2 LGS controls will coordinate the LGS facility motion control and other tasks needed to perform dithering, offsetting and chopping for science observations.
-Test FR- 3366 Loss of Communications Important 3.2 In the event LGS Controls fails to establish communication or losses communication with any controller or service, other than a safety system, it shall generate an appropriate alarm and attempt to continue operations to the best of its ability or enter a safe state depending on the condition.
+As of this writing, the opto-mechanical devices requiring motion control are as follows (number of degrees of freedom shown in parentheses): Laser Shutter (1 DOF) Polarization waveplates (3 DOF) BTO bottom mirrors (4 DOF) BTO top mirrors (4 DOF) BTO top mirrors (4 DOF) Shutter (1 DOF) Point and shoot beam splitter (2 DOF) Star imager pickoff (1 DOF) Point and shoot steering (6 DOF) Asterism rotator (1 DOF) Fast shutter (1 DOF) Beam expander focus (1 DOF) LTO cover (1 DOF) LTO polarization sensor (1 DOF) LTO polarization sensor (1 DOF) LTO polarization sensor (1 DOF) As more information is known about the motion control needs for these devices and subassemblies, individual requirements will be added to address them.
+FR- 2150 Motion control coordination LGS controls will coordinate the LGS facility motion control and other tasks needed to perform dithering, offsetting and chopping for science observations.
+FR- 3366 Loss of Communications In the event LGS Controls fails to establish communication or losses communication with any controller or service, other than a safety system, it shall generate an appropriate alarm and attempt to continue operations to the best of its ability or enter a safe state depending on the condition.
 The operator, upon receiving the alarm, will be able to take action as needed.
-Test FR- 2484 Optical Unassigned 3.2 This folder contains optical requirements N/A
+FR- 2484 Optical This folder contains optical requirements